Page updated 2023 with corrections, extra content, and a different original version.

 Thanks to John G.

-Vocals by Madeline Bell and co-writer Roger Cook.
+Vocals by Madeline Bell and co-writer Roger Cook who was a member of Blue Mink.

 Blue Mink had several hits with Greenaway-Cook compositions, including Melting Pot (1969) and Banner Man (1971).